Dejmenek/CoolMeals/README.md

 ## Class Diagram
-📐 **UML Class Diagram**: The class structure, including entities, relationships, and data access patterns, is available in the [Class Diagram](./docs/UML_Class_Diagram.png) file.
+📐 **UML Class Diagram**: The class structure, including entities, relationships, and data access patterns, is available in the [Class Diagram](./docs/CoolMealsUML.png) file.

+## Database Diagram
+🗄️ **Database Diagram**: The database design, illustrating tables, relationships, and key attributes, is provided in the [Database Diagram](./docs/CoolMealsDB.png) file.

 ## Project Status
 Project is: _in progress_ 🛠️